Seth Rogen Comedy ‘An American Pickle’ To Premiere On HBO Max On August 6

 I’m thrilled that my next film “An American Pickle” is coming to HBO Max this summer.
 I play an immigrant in 1920’s New York who falls in a vat of pickles and is brined for 100 years.
 When I wake up, I seek out my only family, my great grandson, an app developer named Ben, who I also play in the film.
 That old story… Can’t wait for you to see it.
 Also this is an actual Tin Type photo.

 Produced by Rogen, Goldberg, and James Weaver, with executive producer credits for Rich and Alex McAtee and Ted Gidlow of Point Grey, An American Pickle will be the inaugural film shown on HBO Max via the Warner Max film banner.
 It was announced as part of the second wave of original programming for the service.
 Others in this wave include children’s series Karma, premiering June 18, and Amy Schumer’s docuseries Expecting Amy, premiering July 9, Deadline reported.
-Santa Inc., An adult animated series starring Rogen and Sarah Silverman, was also previously announced.
+Santa Inc., an adult animated series starring Rogen and Sarah Silverman, was also previously announced.

 Warner Max, which was unveiled in February, looks to provide HBO Max viewers with between eight and 10 mid-budget features each year.
 So far, no other feature films for the service, launching May 27, have been announced.